Ant0nova/Ant0nova-github.io/README.md

 1. to attack the monster;

-2. to launch a strog attack against the monster;
+2. to launch a strong attack against the monster;

 3. to heal ourselves;